 - Quick proofing - the Instant Pot and the Instant Dutch Oven is a quick method to proof or rise your dough for.
 Be sure to try out my 4-ingredient French bread too!

 - Delicious - everyone loves hot homemade bread!
 This bread has a crispy crust with a slightly moist and flaky crumb.
-Anadama bread goes perfectly with my Instant Pot Beef Tips with Mushroom Gravy!
+Anadama bread goes perfectly with my Instant Pot Beef Tips with Mushroom Gravy or with a frittata.

 Ingredients you will need

 Here is a quick snapshot of the ingredients you'll need.
 Scroll down to the recipe card where you'll find exact measurements.

 - Flour - any all-purpose flour will work for this Anadama Bread recipe.

 - Cornmeal mix - I used Jiffy corn mix for this recipe.

 - Active dry yeast - be sure to check your date on your yeast prior to making the bread to be sure your bread won't go flat.